 So you can bet I’m doing everything in my power to keep these nasties out of our home: common sense things like encouraging my kids to wash their hands more frequently, washing our bedding more often, making sure our humidifier stays at the recommended level, and wiping down remotes, phones, and other germy surfaces with antibacterial wipes regularly.

 And of course I’m encouraging my kids to up their Vitamin C intake by stocking our produce rack with fresh navel oranges and clementines.
 But you know what I’ve discovered?
 My kids are a bit lazy, and often peeling an orange just seems like too much work.
 I know, I know — I’m rolling my eyes too.
-But rather than going against the grain, I’ve taken to serving them a healthy citrus smoothie each morning to pump their systems full of Vitamin C.
+But rather than going against the grain, I’ve taken to serving them an immune boosting smoothie filled with citrus and mango each morning to pump their systems full of Vitamin C.

 Healthy Citrus Smoothie Ingredients